 l live in a cookie-cutter…in a small town…in the South.
 I’ve been here longer than anybody else on my floor.
-I don’t bother anyone, and everyone pretty much stays out of my way.
+I don’t bother anyone, and nobody even cares that I’m here.

 It happened a few times in Nashville: Some Jehovah’s Witnesses came to my door to preach their version of religion.
 They would always give me copies of The Watchtower or Awake!
 A neighborhood lady said that it’s bad luck to have those magazines inside your home.

 A few years ago, two young caucasian women came by to preach the teachings of the Church of Latter-day Saints.
 They seemed nice.
 About thirty seconds into the conversation, I told them I was Catholic–just to throw them off the scent.
 They were like, “Oh, you’re Catholic, that’s the most amazing thing we’ve ever heard!”
 I hate that whenever I reveal my denomination, the first question that gets asked is, “What church do you go to?”
 It doesn’t matter if I go to church.
 Out of politeness, I said, “I used to go to Holy Cross in Lynchburg.”
 She excitedly asked, “Oh, are we in Lynchburg?”
 We weren’t in Lynchburg.
 She asked if I would like her to read from the book of Mormon, and I said I’d prefer not.
 She held out a pamphlet.
 I said, “On no, it’s bad luck to have that in your home.”
-They turned and left with big smiles.
+As they turned to leave, she asked my name.
+She looked me in the eye and said, “Bye, David.”

 This morning, a slow but steady knocking came upon my door.
 It was two older black women.
 They told me their names and asked mine.
-I thought that they were neighbors.
-They were really Jehovah’s Witnesses!
+I thought that they were neighbors, but they were really Jehovah’s Witnesses!
 One of them asked, “Is living without pain or sadness possible?”
 I said, “No.” They gave me a card and went away.

 Life would be boring without pain and sadness.